-- 36. A copy of all referral packets will be kept in the case files. - 37.
-CCE Lead Agencies will document the following in the case notes/narratives for all high-risk referrals: - Specific dates the individual was contacted by the case manager during the 31 days following the referral. - Specific dates the individual was assessed.
+36. A copy of all referral packets will be kept in the case files.

+- 37. CCE Lead Agencies will document the following in the case notes/narratives for all high-risk referrals: - Specific dates the individual was contacted by the case manager during the 31 days following the referral. - Specific dates the individual was assessed.
 This will include the date the individual was initially assessed and the date the individual was reassessed.
 Also document if and when the crisis was resolved. - The case manager's determination of the individual's abilities, needs, and deficiencies observed during all assessments. - Specific services and service dates for services provided during the 72 hours following the referral.
 This includes services not funded by DOEA. - Specific services provided and the frequency at which they were provided during the 31 days following the referral.
 This includes services not funded by DOEA. - All contact and discussions with APS staff. - All contact and discussions with Program of All-Inclusive Care for the Elderly (PACE) providers. - Specific dates the follow-ups are performed.
-At a minimum, follow-up within 14 calendar days to ensure services started and again after 31 days to determine if services are still needed. - If services could not be provided for reasons beyond the control of the provider, document all actions taken in an attempt to provide services and/or contact the referred individual. - If services were delayed, document why, when services began, and which services were provided.
+At a minimum, follow-up within 14 calendar days to ensure that services started and again after 31 days to determine if services are still needed. - If services could not be provided for reasons beyond the control of the provider, document all actions taken in an attempt to provide services and/or contact the referred individual. - If services were delayed, document the reason why, when services began, and which services were provided.

-Referrals for SMMC LTC and PACE Clients
+Referrals SMMC LTC and PACE Clients

-38. Regarding individuals enrolled in SMMC LTC at the time of the referral, the DCF protective investigator must contact the managed care plan as recorded in FMMIS and cross-referenced on the contact list.
-Upon confirmation that the individual is enrolled with the managed care plan, the protective investigator must fax or hand deliver the referral packet within 3 hours of entering the referral in ARTT.
-Prior to making the referral to the managed care plan, DCF staff must verify that the managed care plan is not suspected or determined to be responsible for the abuse, neglect or exploitation of the individual.
-The protective investigator will check the SMMC LTC client box in the APS Form Section 1.
+38. For all vulnerable adults enrolled in SMMC LTC at the time of referral, the protective investigator must contact the managed care plan (MCP) as recorded in FMMIS and cross-referenced on the contact list.
+Upon confirmation that the individual is enrolled with the MCP, the protective investigator must fax or hand-deliver the referral packet within three (3) hours of entering a high-risk referral in ARTT and within 24 hours for intermediate and low-risk referrals.
+Prior to making the referral to the MCP, DCF staff must verify that the MCP is not suspected or determined to be responsible for the abuse, neglect, or exploitation of the individual.
+DCF staff will acknowledge in the ARTT the date that the MCP accepts the referral.
+AAAs and CCE Lead Agencies will not be notified of SMMC LTC clients added to the ARTT.